Meet My Coach

 Coaching sessions with Gem routinely make me feel powerful, energised, heard, and clearer about what I want to do to move forward.

 Image description: Gem is standing outside near a tree and some greenery, wearing a scarf and an orange fleece.
-She is in conversation with another person, looking at them with warm interest.
+They are in conversation with another person, looking at them with warm interest.

 Hopefully, more coaching!
-My plan is to continue having transformational coaching with Gem until at least the trans and non-binary guide to good mental health is written and submitted at the end of October.
+My plan is to continue having transformational coaching with Gem until at least the trans and non-binary guide to good mental health is written and submitted.
 Book writing is a difficult process (who knew, right?) that I’m confident Gem can continue to coach me through.
 I can definitely see coaching becoming a part of my life as I move forward with my career goals and general adventures, including the continued adventure of taking up space.

-Image description: Gem is stood outside with a city street behind her.
-She is smiling and taking a step toward the camera.
-She’s wearing a dark-coloured floral dress and a comfy-looking yellow cardigan.
+Image description: Gem is stood outside with a city street behind them.
+They are smiling and taking a step toward the camera.
+They’re wearing a dark-coloured floral dress and a comfy-looking yellow cardigan.

 Where You Can Find Gem

-You can find Gem’s coaching website right here, and her Twitter account here.
-There’s plenty of information about her style of coaching, how she’s arrived where she is in life, and what she’s up to right now.
+You can find Gem’s coaching website right here, and their Twitter account here.
+There’s plenty of information about their style of coaching, how they’ve arrived where they are in life, and what they’re up to right now.

-She also runs Queers & Co., an excellent zine-and-podcast combo that covers the lives of queer people as they discuss topics across a huge range of intersections.
+They also run Queers & Co., an excellent zine-and-podcast combo that covers the lives of queer people as they discuss topics across a huge range of intersections.
 I particularly related to this podcast episode with Chiron Stamp!